VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/Prince Mohammed International Airport/02-delivery.md

 ##### 2.2.3.1 Rerouting by voice
 GMP may use the following phrasesolgy to reroute traffic.

-> **GMP:** SVA123, Cleared Riyadh, MEDRO J852 KIA, Flight plan route, MEDRO1K, Runway 35, Initial Climb 8000ft, SQWK XXXX
+> **GMP:** _"SVA123, Cleared Riyadh, MEDRO J852 KIA, Flight plan route, MEDRO1K, Runway 35, Initial Climb 8000ft, SQWK XXXX"_

 Altough this is allowed, it consumes time on frequency which maybe needed for other traffic on the frequency.
 Therefore, Rerouting by Private Message is preferred.